dashmk21/GEX_NA2A/README.md

 # Notification Application
-Notification Application to Application (NA2A)
+GEX Notification Application to Application (GEX_NA2A)